lfogawa/pharmasolbackend/readme.md

 <br>

-📌 Sale of Medicines with Pharmacy Stock Update.<br>
+📌 Sale of medicines with pharmacy stock update.<br>
 ✔️ Service for recording the sale of medicines with the necessary update in the pharmacy's stock.
 When the pharmacy sells medicines to customers, the respective quantities must be reduced from the stock.<br>
 - Endpoint: HTTP DELETE ⇒ /stocks<br>
 - Request:<br>